 Kids these days are raised on the Internet, television and movies, but there's nothing quite like the timeless thrill of seeing a musical, ballet or concert performed live.
 The Denver Center for the Performing Arts, located downtown, offers all of these events and more on a regular basis.
 Expand your teen's horizons by taking him or her to a performance by the Colorado Symphony or catch a performance by the renowned Colorado Ballet.
 You'll find that all of these are accessible, engaging and exciting for teens.
 Get them excited about upcoming performances by steering them towards the Denver Center's YouTube channel.
 There are clips from shows, peeks behind the curtain and interviews with cast members.

 Daredevil teens can get their shred on at Denver's numerous extreme sports parks.
-The 13,500-square-foot Evolve Action Sports Park offers classes and open riding hours for BMX and mountain bikes, skateboards and scooters.
-It has about 20 features in all, including ramps and a foam pit and rentals.
 From January to March, snowmaking-experts from Winter Park turn Ruby Hill Rail Yard into a free winter wonderland for skiers and snowboarders, and Ruby Hill Park is also a mountain biking park.
 Your teen can try his or her hand at curling at one of the Denver Curling Club's introductory "Learn to Curl" classes, or strut their stuff with a parkour class at Progresh.
 In Arvada, dodgeball meets archery at Archery Games Denver.
 Battle your family and friends with bows and foam-tipped arrows.